Intimacy Coordinators to Sean Bean: We Make Onscreen Sex Look ‘More Realistic’

 Intimacy coordinator Alexandra Tydings understands the pressures befalling young actresses.
 She played Aphrodite, the goddess of love, on the ’90s TV shows Hercules: The Legendary Journeys and Xena: Warrior Princess.
 Photos from the time show her walking around the set in lingerie.
 Having a dedicated person to confide in about what you can touch—and what you don’t want others to touch—can be a godsend for actors who are skittish in an already tense environment and don’t want to upset their higher-ups, she says.

-Both Duenyas and Tydings say they haven’t experienced significant pushback while doing their jobs.
+Neither Duenyas nor Tydings said they had experienced significant pushback while doing their jobs.
 Any weariness about yet another voice on set telling people what to do is offset by the end result, they say.

 Sex scenes are obviously incredibly physical, but depending on the nature of the sex portrayed, they can also be violent.
 During the course of our conversations, Duenyas and Tydings compared their jobs to those of stunt coordinators.
 Few people ever question the need for a crew member to teach an actor how to fake a slap without actually hurting their co-star, their thinking goes, so why is this skepticism leveled at ICs?

-“These scenes are a lot like fight scenes,” says Tydings, prompting us to ponder about the thin line between love and hate.
+“These scenes are a lot like fight scenes,” Tydings said, prompting us to wonder about the thin line between love and hate.
 “The actors are faking something and trying to make it look real, and that can get tricky technically.
 I will watch the monitor to make sure the modesty garments aren’t seen on screen and the angle of the bodies looks right, so the actors don’t have to do as many takes.
 The feedback I get most from people who were hesitant at first is, ‘The scene looked so much more realistic because you were there.’”